onomondo/onomondo-live/README.md

 # onomondo-live

-Intercept all data between a device and the network, seen from the network's perspective.
+Capture all traffic between a device and the network, seen from the network's perspective.

 Output to a PCAP file, or pipe to another tool that can read PCAP files (like Wireshark).